electrocucaracha/k8s-Ingress-demo/README.md

 ## Virtual Machines

-The [Vagrant tool][6] can be used for provisioning a CentOS Virtual Machine.
-It's highly recommended to use the  *setup.sh* script of the [bootstrap-vagrant project][7] for installing Vagrant dependencies and plugins required for this project.
+The [Vagrant tool][4] can be used for provisioning an Ubuntu Focal Virtual Machine.
+It's highly recommended to use the  *setup.sh* script of the [bootstrap-vagrant project][5] for installing Vagrant dependencies and plugins required for this project.
 That script supports two Virtualization providers (Libvirt and VirtualBox) which are determine by the **PROVIDER** environment variable.